AlexCharlton/Hypergiant/README.md

 * srfi-42

 ## Documentation
+Hypergiant is a glue library, intending to make the creation of real-time graphical applications easier.
+The main tasks that it supports are:

+- Window opening and initialization, including a main loop
+- Hypergiant acts as a glue between Hyperscene, glls.
+These two libraries were designed to work well together, making it possible to render an entire application in pure C, despite using Scheme to define the bulk of (if not all of) the rendering tasks.
+Hypergiant removes the boiler-plate required to use these libraries together.
+- Intuitive control of input events, namely mouse and keyboard events (joystick support to come)
+- Creation of geometric primitives as well as animated sprites
+- Simple shaders to make simple visualization easy

+Hypergiant reexports (and uses) the following libraries:

+- [opengl-glew](http://wiki.call-cc.org/eggref/4/opengl-glew) (prefix `gl:`): Bindings to core-context OpenGL or OpenGL ES
+- [glls](http://wiki.call-cc.org/eggref/4/glls) (some macros modified, as noted below): Creates OpenGL Shader Language shaders in Scheme, and compiles rendering functions in C for use with the shaders
+- [Hyperscene](http://wiki.call-cc.org/eggref/4/hyperscene) (some functions modified, as noted below): Scene management with a scene-graph, cameras, frustum culling, and a lighting extension (extensible only in C)
-Reexports: [opengl-glew](http://wiki.call-cc.org/eggref/4/opengl-glew) (prefix `gl:`), [gl-utils](http://wiki.call-cc.org/eggref/4/gl-utils) (gl-utils-core is prefiex with `gl:`, all other modules have no prefix), [gl-math](http://wiki.call-cc.org/eggref/4/gl-math), [gl-type](http://wiki.call-cc.org/eggref/4/gl-type), [noise](http://wiki.call-cc.org/eggref/4/noise), and [soil](http://wiki.call-cc.org/eggref/4/soil). [glls](http://wiki.call-cc.org/eggref/4/glls) and most of [Hyperscene](http://wiki.call-cc.org/eggref/4/hyperscene) are rexported with several enhanced functions, as noted below.
+- [gl-utils](http://wiki.call-cc.org/eggref/4/gl-utils) (gl-utils-core is prefiex with `gl:`, all other modules have no prefix): Extends OpenGL to help make common operations easier
+- [gl-math](http://wiki.call-cc.org/eggref/4/gl-math): Provides fast matrix, quaternion, and vector manipulation functions, suitable for use with OpenGL
+- [gl-type](http://wiki.call-cc.org/eggref/4/gl-type): Loads Truetype fonts and renders them as OpenGL objects
+- [soil](http://wiki.call-cc.org/eggref/4/soil): Image loading for OpenGL
+- [noise](http://wiki.call-cc.org/eggref/4/noise): Noise functions that run on the GPU in glls shaders

+Because Hypergiant reexports from all of these eggs, when the import list of one of these eggs changes, Hypergiant must be reinstalled in order to reflect the change.

 Take care with using any of the functions from these libraries that aren’t exported by Hypergiant (including glfw3).
-This probably means that you need to know how those functions will interact with Hypergiant before you doing anything.
-Or it might mean that I forgot to export something ;)
+This probably means that you need to understand how those functions will interact with Hypergiant before you use them.

 ### Main loop
     [procedure] (start WIDTH HEIGHT TITLE [init: INIT] [update: UPDATE] [cleanup: CLEANUP] .
 WINDOW-HINTS)